 But despite loud and vocal opposition, BYOD continues gaining traction across multiple industries, and there is no stopping this particular train.

 That said, security concerns are valid.
 As a result of the BYOD trend and the challenges it presents, companies need to invest in a platform that combines employee monitoring, device management, and information access management.

 Hesitation in joining the BYOD revolution is understandable.
-But considering the benefits it brings to the table, employers must seek ways on how they can capitalize on this while proactively minimizing its risks.
+But considering the benefits it brings, employers must seek ways to capitalize on this while proactively minimizing its risks.

 Improve Employee Monitoring with Tech Revamp